 Fit for human habitation

-A case which was brought under an even older provision namely sections 14 and 15 of the Housing, Town Planning, &c., Act, 1909, (for which section 8 above is the nearest modern day equivalent), it was held that the presence in a dwelling from time to time of rats, even in considerable numbers, is not a breach of the implied covenant that the house be fit for human habitation, though it seems it would be if the rats infested the house in the sense that they bred there, were regularly there and, as it were, formed part of the house.
+A case brought under an old provision namely sections 14 and 15 of the Housing, Town Planning, &c., Act, 1909, held that the presence in a dwelling from time to time of rats, even in considerable numbers, is not a breach of the implied covenant that the house be fit for human habitation, though it seems it would be if the rats infested the house in the sense that they bred there, were regularly there and, as it were, formed part of the house.
 [Stanton v Southwick 2 K.B.
 642].

 Here the question is whether there was evidence on which the judge could find that the house was infested with rats in the sense that they bred there, were regularly there and, as it were, formed part of the house.
 In my opinion there was no such evidence.
 The case was fought upon the footing that the rats had their home in the sewer passing below the house, that from the sewer they made incursions into the house in search of food, and that that was how they were found to be in the house.
 The judge was, in my view, wrong in law in holding that the presence in the house of the rats to that extent and in those Conditions constituted or could constitute a breach of the statutory condition.